FAQ: Hyperbaric Oxygen Therapy

 While enclosed in a large, circular, chamber at greater-than-normal atmospheric pressure, patients breathe pure oxygen, saturating the blood plasma and allowing it to carry from 15 to 20 times the normal amount of healing oxygen to the body’s tissues.
 When a wound does not respond to regular medical care, advanced treatments like HBOT therapy often help patients heal.

 The physicians at our clinic are specialty trained in hyperbaric medicine, and each treatment is supervised by a certified clinical hyperbaric technologist and other staff.
+See the wound care Q&A videos.

 What can this therapy help to heal?